ethanpang5/user-monitoring/README.md

 ### Production Tasks:
 - make sure everyone pulls. git checkout master, git pull, delete your name branch if you have one, then recreate the branch
+- [high] handler functions to clear / reset the database tables:
+    - 1 function to empty all of the 3 tables in the database
+    - [low] 1 function to DELETE everything in the database
+    - [low] 1 function to initialize all the tables in the database
 - [high] functions to extract csv's from the repo and preprocess to make it usable by Jay's algorithm. uncompress all files from .gz to .csv when we load them in from evidence_eric
 - [high] un-hardcode all the cases in insert_into_table():
     - insert into ucs: